-- 1. {98} No air contaminant shall be released into the atmosphere which causes a public nuisance.
-[District Rule 4102] - 2. {14} Particulate matter emissions shall not exceed 0.1 grains/dscf in concentration.
-[District Rule 4201] - 3. {15} No air contaminant shall be discharged into the atmosphere for a period or periods aggregating more than three minutes in any one hour which is as dark as, or darker than, Ringelmann 1 or 20% opacity.
-[District Rule 4101] - 4. {1897} This engine shall be equipped with either a positive crankcase ventilation (PCV) system that recirculates crankcase emissions into the air intake system for combustion, or a crankcase emissions control device of at least 90% control efficiency.
-[District Rule 2201] - 5. {1898} The exhaust stack shall vent vertically upward.
+- 1. [98] No air contaminant shall be released into the atmosphere which causes a public nuisance.
+[District Rule 4102] - 2.
+[14] Particulate matter emissions shall not exceed 0.1 grains/dscf in concentration.
+[District Rule 4201] - 3.
+[15] No air contaminant shall be discharged into the atmosphere for a period or periods aggregating more than three minutes in any one hour which is as dark as, or darker than, Ringelmann 1 or 20% opacity.
+[District Rule 4101] - {1898} The exhaust stack shall vent vertically upward.
 The vertical exhaust flow shall not be impeded by a rain cap (flapper ok), roof overhang, or any other obstruction.
-[District Rule 4102] - 6. {3404} This engine shall be equipped with an operational non-resettable elapsed time meter or other APCO approved alternative.
-[District Rule 4702] - Emissions from this IC engine shall not exceed any of the following limits: 6.9 g-NOx/bhp-hr, 0.158 g-PM10/bhp-hr, 34.5 g-CO/bhp-hr, or 2.0 g-VOC/bhp-hr.
-[District Rule 2201] - 8. {3405} This engine shall be operated and maintained in proper operating condition as recommended by the engine manufacturer or emissions control system supplier.
+[District Rule 4102] - 5. {3404} This engine shall be equipped with an operational non-resettable elapsed time meter or other APCO approved alternative.
+[District Rule 4702] - {1897} This engine shall be equipped with either a positive crankcase ventilation (PCV) system that recirculates crankcase emissions into the air intake system for combustion, or a crankcase emissions control device of at least 90% control efficiency.
+[District Rule 2201] - Emissions from this IC engine shall not exceed any of the following limits: 6.1 g-NOx/bhp-hr, 0.063 g-PM10/bhp-hr, 50.3 g-CO/bhp-hr, or 1.2 g-VOC/bhp-hr.
+[District Rule 2201] - {3806} This engine shall be operated only for testing and maintenance of the engine, required regulatory purposes, and during emergency situations.
+Operation of the engine for maintenance, testing, and required regulatory purposes shall not exceed 100 hours per calendar year.
 [District Rule 4702]